ml-tooling/lazycluster/docs/runtimes.md

  - `execute_async`:  The execution will be done in a separate process if True.
 Defaults to True.

+ - `omit_on_join`:  If True, then a call to join() won't wait for the termination of the corresponding process.

+  Defaults to False.
+This parameter has no effect in case of synchronous execution.

 debug : If `True`, stdout/stderr from the remote host will be printed to stdout.
 If, `False`

   then the stdout/stderr will be written to execution log files.
 Defaults to `False`.